icmccorm/mirilli/README.md

 The third argument, `-z`, is optional.
 If provided, then MiriLLI is executed in the "zeroed" memory mode, which zero-initializes all LLVM-allocated memory by default.

-Execute the following commands to run the tests for `bzip2` in MiriLLI.
+Execute the following commands to run the tests we collected in MiriLLI.
 ```
 $ ./scripts/stage3/run.sh demo build/stage2/stage3.csv
 $ ./scripts/stage3/run.sh demo build/stage2/stage3.csv -z